Skip to content

 What about something other than SmartSDR?

 It’s tentatively called NetKeyer.
 It’s a simple app, open source, and cross platform on Windows, MacOS, and Linux.
 It talks to HaliKey (any serial or MIDI device) on one side, and talks over the network to a Flex Radio on the other.
 It triggers PTT in voice modes, and is an Iambic Keyer in CW mode.
-(It’ll also do straight key.)
+It’ll also work for straight keys.
 It generates side-tone locally for very low latency.

 In short, NetKeyer does everything we want in Windows.